theQRL/qips/qip-specification.md

 QRL Improvement Proposals are for core improvements, either to the network or security layers.
 This can be described as `core`, `core/networking` or `core/security`.
 Most use `core`.

-There is also a `meta` layer, which is for structural changes to the QIP Process, governance, and structure.
+There is also a `meta` layer, which is for fundamental changes to the QIP Process, including its governance and structure.

 # 6. Comments URI